harp-tech/harp-tech.github.io/tutorials/hobgoblin-closeloop.md

 # Close-Loop Systems

 The exercises below will help you become familiar with using the [Harp Hobgoblin](https://github.com/harp-tech/device.hobgoblin) device for close-loop experiments.
-You will also learn how to use the `Hobgoblin` to interface with external cameras.
+You will also learn how to interface with external cameras.
 Before you begin, it is recommended that you review the Bonsai [Acquisition and Tracking](https://bonsai-rx.org/docs/tutorials/acquisition.html) tutorial, which covers key video concepts.

 ## Prerequisites